-The Parent Advisory Council (PAC) meeting minutes are available at school and, when necessary, the PAC members e-mail information out to the entire parent body.
-If you have suggestions or concerns, please direct them to the parent liaison.
+Governing Board meeting minutes are available on the web.
+When necessary, the board may e-mail information out to the entire parent body.
+If you have suggestions or concerns, please direct them to a teacher, the Site Coordinator, or to the board president.
 We welcome your ideas and feedback.